Jerry Joseph: Early life

-Jerry Joseph was born on April 19, 1961 in Los Angeles, California and is of Irish, Lebanese and Syrian ancestry and grew up in the San Diego area.
+Jerry Joseph was born on April 19, 1961, in Los Angeles, California.
+He is of Irish, Lebanese and Syrian ancestry and grew up in the San Diego area.
 In high school, he began experiencing trouble and was sent by his parents to a boarding school in New Zealand, where he started playing guitar professionally at age 15.
-He experienced further problems with juvenile delinquency while there and was eventually deported back to the United States.
+While there, he experienced further problems with juvenile delinquency and was eventually deported back to the United States.
 He wound up in Arcata, California, where he has familial ties stretching back several generations.

 Little Women

-While in Arcata, Joseph formed the rock/reggae band Little Women in late 1981.
+Jerry Joseph formed the rock/reggae band Little Women in late 1981.
+One of the first incarnations of the band was formed in Logan, Utah.
 The band consisted of Brad Rosen on drums, Stefan Derby on bass, Eric Hellberg on keyboards and Jerry Joseph on guitar.
-Several guitarists (lead), including Greg Millar (1983), Steve Smith (1989), Steve Kimock (1989) and Steven James Wright (1987), replacing Darby on bass was C. Louis Butts, Jr (1983-1992) and percussionists, Ernesto Pediango (1983), Tony (1983) eventually filled the slot.
+The band featured several lead guitarists over the years, including Greg Millar (1983), Steve Smith (1989), Steve Kimock (1989) and Steven James Wright (1987).
+C. Louis Butts, Jr (1983 to 1992) replaced Darby on bass and percussionists Ernesto Pediango (1983) and Tony (1983) eventually played with the group.

-Little Women's first self-released cassette (recorded 1986-7@SaltLakeCity,UT) was Life's Just Bitchin in 1987 and featured Jerry Joseph (1981-?, vocals, guitar), C. Louis Butts Jr. (3/13/1983-8/7/1992, bass, vocals), Geoff George (1982-1992, keyboards, vocals), Gregg Freeman (1985-1989, percussion), and Brad Rosen (1981-1993, drums, vocals).
+Little Women's first self-released cassette, Life's Just Bitchin, was recorded in late 1986, early 1987 in near Pomona, CA and featured Joseph, Butts, Geoff George (1982 to 1992, keyboards, vocals), Gregg Freeman (1985 to 1989, percussion), and Brad Rosen (1981 to 1993, drums, vocals).

-That was followed in 1990 with Pretty Wiped Out which was the first release to feature the staple Chainsaw City and had Rosen on drums and Butts on bass, James on guitar, and also featured David Lindley, Ian McLagan and Steve Kimock.
+That was followed in 1990 with Pretty Wiped Out, the first release to feature the staple Chainsaw City, and featuring David Lindley, Ian McLagan and Steve Kimock.

-Little Women released a single for the Wahine Records label in 1992 of Drive b/w Milk as well as the live album, Live Radish Head(Butts on bass).
-In 1993 the band released Live at New Georges which was recorded in 1992 (Butts on bass), and contained North, the Jimmy Webb classic Wichita Lineman.
-The live band line-up (late-1992 onward) consisted of Joseph, Steve James, Greg Williams/Danny Carbo (drums) and Glen Esparza (bass).

-In 2006, Joseph's Cosmo Sex School records rereleased Live Radish Head, another 1992 live set (Butts on bass, vocals).
+Little Women released a single for the Wahine Records label in 1992 of Drive, with Milk on the b-side, as well as the live album, Live Radish Head.
+In 1993 the band released Live at New Georges containing the Jimmy Webb song, "Wichita Lineman".
+The live band line-up from this point (late 1992) onward consisted of Joseph, Steve James, Greg Williams/Danny Carbo (drums) and Glen Esparza (bass).
+In 2006, Joseph's Cosmo Sex School records re-released Live Radish Head.

 They eventually signed to Capricorn Records but were ultimately dropped after recording what would become The Welcome Hunters in 1993.

 Solo career and the Jackmormons

-After the breakup of Little women in 1993, Joseph released The Welcome Hunters which was basically a Little Women record with James, Esparza and Gregg Williams on drums.
-This was the first album to contain the hit Climb To Safety which is often covered by the band Widespread Panic.
+After the breakup of Little Women in 1993, Joseph released The Welcome Hunters which was essentially a Little Women record with James, Esparza and Williams on drums.
+This was the first album to contain the hit Climb To Safety, a song often covered by the band Widespread Panic.

-1994 brought the next Joseph solo record, Love and Happiness on Back Door Records which featured an all-new lineup of musicians, including Dave Schools on bass.
+1994 brought the next Joseph solo record, Love and Happiness on Back Door Records and which featured an all-new lineup of musicians, including Dave Schools on bass.
 The record was recorded in Muscle Shoals, Alabama.